 Objective: To begin to explore and ask questions about predators and prey.

-Ask children to take a moment to imagine being either a stalking cat or a squirrel alert to danger.
+Ask children to take a moment to imagine or act out being either a stalking cat or a squirrel alert to danger.
 Then ask them to share what they were thinking as they were imagining life as their character.

 LOOK OUT!
 SCENARIOS